 - Independent student leadership.
 The editor in charge of a digital media program does not report to the editor of any other media program.
 Programs should have editorial boards independent of other media programs at the school.

 - A clear separation from other media programs at the school.
-This separation might be shown by having different advisers, a separate class time, a separate staff, separate branding and/or other structures and systems that show a distinct separation (while allowing collaboration).
+This separation might be shown by having different advisers, a separate class time, a separate staff (beyond leadership), separate branding and/or other structures and systems that show a distinct separation (while allowing collaboration).

 - Original content developed primarily for that platform.
 A focus on web-only and/or web-first content for independent digital media programs and a focus on print-only or print-first content for print-only publications.
 Programs that share a majority of their content with each other, while having very little or no exclusive content, generally do not meet MIPA’s standards for separate memberships.